machdyne/kaltstahl/README.md

 Please see the [Blaustahl](https://github.com/machdyne/blaustahl) repo for instructions and firmware source code.

-To build the source code, you will need to modify blaustahl.h to uncomment FRAM\_BIG, set FRAM\_PAGES to 128 and then use the following commands:
+To build the firmware from the source code, you will need to modify blaustahl.h and change the FRAM\_SIZE value to 262144 and then use the following commands:

 ```
 $ mkdir build